 Beginning with the 2014-15 school year all 11th grade students in Wisconsin (except for approximately 1% of students with cognitive disabilities who are assessed with an alternate assessment - Dynamic Learning Maps, or DLM) are required to take the ACT plus Writing.

 ACT statewide 11th grade administration data include results for the Composite, Combined, English Language Arts (ELA), English, Mathematics, Reading, Science and Writing.
 For the 2014-15 administration, the English Language Arts score was calculated by DPI by multiplying the Writing score by three, combining that score with the English and Reading scores, and then dividing that result by three.
-For the 2015-16 administration, ACT reported an ELA score which included the English, Reading and Writing scores.
-Students who do not receive scores for all three subject areas (English, Reading, Writing) will not receive an ELA score.
-These students will be identified as “Not Tested” for reporting and accountability purposes.
+Prior to 2016-17, students who did not receive scores for all three subject areas (English, Reading, Writing) did not receive an ELA score.
+These students are identified as “Not Tested” for reporting and accountability purposes.
+In 2016-17 the calculation was modified to use 0 for a missing score if at least 2 of the scores were available.

-The ACT Statewide dashboards are defaulted to show both ACT and Dynamic Learning Maps data.
-Users can filter by “Test Type” to view performance dashboard results for either assessment by itself.
+The ACT Statewide dashboards contain data for both ACT and Dynamic Learning Maps (grade 11) data.
+Users can filter by “Test Type” to select which exam type is displayed on the performance dashboards.
 The average score dashboards only provide data for the ACT.
 The “No Test” category representing non tested students is included with the ACT Statewide dashboards.
 Students may not have been tested because they were opted out of testing by a parent, were absent on the test administration date, or for another reason.

 For the 2014-15 school year, DPI calculated an ELA score which combined the English, Reading and Writing scores.
 For the 2015-16 school year, ACT changed the scoring range for the Writing section and calculated the ELA score using a different methodology than was used by DPI in 2014-15.
 Because of this, the 2015-16 average ELA score in Wisconsin is approximately 0.7 points lower than the 2014-15 average ELA score.
 This may have contributed to a lower percentage of students being classified as proficient or advanced during the 2015-16 school year.